christian-posta/christian-posta.github.io/_posts/2016-02-02-cloud-native-camel-riding-with-jboss-fuse-and-openshift.md

 date: 2016-02-02T08:52:57-07:00
 ---

 Red Hat [recently released a Microservices integration toolkit](https://www.openshift.com/enterprise/middleware-services.html) for running our microservices in a Docker and Kubernetes environment on [OpenShift v3][openshift].
 To help people understand this a little bit better, I've migrated the [Rider Auto aookucatuib](https://github.com/RedHatWorkshops/rider-auto-osgi), which has been around for a while for demoing Apache Camel and JBoss Fuse, into a set of microservices that you can run on OpenShift/Kubernetes via Docker containers.
 This blog details some background on that and points to specific examples of "how-to" for a mostly non-trivial app.
-I'll also do a set of videos demonstrating this so follow this blog ([http://blog.christianposta.com][blog]) for updates or follow me on twitter [@christianposta][twiter-ceposta].
+I'll also do a set of videos demonstrating this so follow this blog ([http://blog.christianposta.com][blog]) for updates or follow me on twitter [@christianposta][twitter-ceposta].

 ![openshift](/images/ose.png)